Frequently Asked Questions

 What do you do while on Crossroads?

 You walk across America!
-In the Summer of 2019, we have 2 teams that start walking simultaneously from San Francisco and Los Angeles on May 18th and end together in Washington, DC on August 10th.
+In the Summer of 2020, we will have 3 teams that start walking simultaneously from Seattle, San Francisco and Los Angeles on May 23rd and end together in Washington, DC on August 15th.
+We will also have a walk in Canada starting in Vancouver on May 23rd and ending in Ottawa on August 15th.
 During that time, our team members pray for a Culture of Life in our country.

 They offer up their hardships and long hours for an end to the culture of death.
 They also witness to the dignity and sanctity of every human life through talks and presentations at conferences, at churches, to youth groups as well as media interviews, and personal interaction.
 One very clear way people make a difference on Crossroads is by wearing t-shirts which unmistakably have the words PRO LIFE in large letters on the front.